In 2026, simply owning a website in Morocco is no longer enough: ensuring a high level of security has become essential.

 It’s an investment that can prevent much greater losses from a successful attack.

-The first step is to detect the source of the problem.
+The first step is to detect signs of a security breach:

-As soon as the attack is confirmed, put the site in maintenance mode to prevent visitors from being exposed.
-Then, immediately change all passwords (admin, FTP, database) to block hacker access.
+As soon as the attack is confirmed, immediately put the website into maintenance mode to prevent visitors from being exposed.

-If you entrusted your backups to your hosting provider, contact their support immediately to restore a secure copy.
-If you use a plugin or an external solution, proceed with the restoration yourself.
+If your backups are managed by your hosting provider, contact their support team immediately to restore a secure version.

-Once your site is back online, it’s essential to understand how the attack happened.
-It could be:
+Once the website is back online, it is essential to analyze how the attack occurred.

 Cyberattacks spare no one, but with good practices (HTTPS, updates, regular backups), the right tools (security plugins, monitoring, reliable hosting), and a quick reaction in case of incidents, you can significantly reduce risks.